With appreciation to the congregations I have had the privilege of serving and who have helped me refine these psalms

 First of all, my name is Dale A. Schoening.
-I am a United Methodist pastor residing in Woodward, Iowa, USA, serving the United Methodist Church in that community.
+I am a United Methodist pastor residing near Madrid, Iowa, USA.
 I have been a pastor since 1983 and was ordained Elder in 1985.
 I retired from full-time pastoral ministry in 2017 but am currently serving two small churches part-time.

 My journey into sung psalmody began in 1985, when I was exposed to singing the psalms at a worship convocation.
 The varieites of sung psalmody being advocated there were basically chanted and antiphonal.
 In fact, the workshop instructors had nothing good to say about metrical psalmody!
 Finding singing an exciting way to use the psalms (certainly more exciting than the dread responsive reading), I brought the idea home and started experimenting with antiphonally sung psalmody in the three small congregations I was serving at the time.
 The polite feedback I received from them was basically a) this is too difficult for us; b) this feels out-of-sync with our tradition.
 At this point I began questioning why metrical psalmody was being disparaged.
 I soon found answers--archaic language, stilted sentence structure, forced rhyme schemes, and since many metrical settings did one stanza for each verse of the psalm, extreme length in many cases.
 I decided it was time to come up with a modern, understandable metrical version of the psalms.
 After all, hymns are the dominant song culture of most small membership Protestant churches.
 Since metrical psalms are set to hymn tunes, I have found these are much more accessible and acceptable to the congregations I have served.